bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/ignorecase.md

 RegExp.prototype.ignoreCase
 ===========================

-The `ignoreCase` property indicates whether or not the “`i`” flag is used with the regular expression. `ignoreCase` is a read-only property of an individual regular expression instance.
+The `ignoreCase` property indicates whether or not the "`i`” flag is used with the regular expression. `ignoreCase` is a read-only property of an individual regular expression instance.

 Property attributes of `RegExp.prototype.ignoreCase`